Ada is working to build a better and a brighter future for all

 Ada Diamonds seeks to help mining communities around the world and proudly supports non-profit organizations that serve these communities with education, healthcare, vaccines, and other life saving services.
 Furthermore, Ada supports organizations that fight exploited, forced, slave, and child labor.

 Supported Program: Health System Strengthening in the mining communities of the Kono Region of Sierra Leone.
-The 2015 Ebola crisis decimated the health infrastructure in Sierra Leone, including rural areas in Kono where many are employed as diamond miners.
+The recent Ebola crisis decimated the health infrastructure in Sierra Leone, including rural areas in Kono where many are employed as diamond miners.
 Partners in Health is working with the government to improve rural treatment for patients suffering from conditions such as malaria, malnutrition, and complicated pregnancies.

 Mining operations have scarred nearly every continent on Earth.
 In particular, mining Kimberlite Pipes for diamonds creates massive holes in the ground, while alluvial (waterway) diamond mining leaves watersheds polluted and ecosystems disrupted.